-Connecticut Forest & Park Association has partnered with UConn to coordinate the Coverts Project - -an educational program developed by UConn Cooperative Extension.
+Connecticut Forest & Park Association has partnered with UConn, CT DEEP and other partners to coordinate the Coverts Project, an educational program developed by UConn Cooperative Extension.
 Since 1983, The Coverts Project has been reaching out to Connecticut's individual woodland owners and teaching them how sound management practices can make wildlife healthier, more diverse, and more abundant.

 Education Through Demonstration